Commentaries on Jeet Kune Do

 What the term "personal martial expression" means --

 Jeet Kune Do is a unique art in that it’s very individualized.
 Not individualized in the sense that a person does whatever the they want to do and however they want to do it, but individualized in the sense that they develop their own personal attributes and qualities to their fullest capacity and then express those attributes and qualities in their actions.
+"Personal martial expression" is what you do combined with who you are.

 When it comes to JKD, each person is different in regards to what they bring to the table.
 Personal martial expression takes into account such things as: